ChristineLei/soul/doc/user-dubbo_en.md

           adminUrl: http://localhost:9095
           contextPath: /dubbo
           appName: dubbo
-         # adminUrl: ip + port of your soul-admin project, pls note that 'http://' is necessary.
+         # adminUrl: 'ip + port' that running on your soul-admin project, pls note that 'http://' is necessary.
          # contextPath: the route prefix in soul gateway of your project, such as /order ，/product etc，gateway will route with this.
          # appName：your application name, default value is the application name in dubbo config.
   ```